Tenant guide to renting

 Heywoods has your interests at heart

 Heywoods is here to help you not just find a great property, but be happy in the home you choose, so we will be there to look after you.
-Heywoods acts as an agent for the landlord but this does not mean we act in their interests only; we are registered members of ARLA (Association of Renting Letting Agents) so you can be assured that we always follow best practice.
+Heywoods acts as an agent for the landlord but this does not mean we act in their interests only so you can be assured that we always follow best practice.

 Give yourself plenty of time